iaincollins/bbc-question-time-data/README.md

 The easiest way to correct a problem may be to update the Wikipedia page for for the list of Question Time Episodes or for the guest who is listed.

-If the issue is specific to how this software interperates that data or if you are unsure how to correct it you can raise an issue report at https://github.com/iaincollins/bbc-question-time-data/issues, email me@iaincollins.com or tweet @iaincollins
+If the issue is specific to how this software interperates that data or if you are unsure how to correct it you can raise an issue report at https://github.com/iaincollins/bbc-question-time-data/issues, email me@iaincollins.com or find me on twitter at [@iaincollins](https://twitter.com/iaincollins)

 ## Context